Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 Collections¶

-The two main collection types in Python are list
+The two main collection types in Python are list and set.
+The equivalents in java are the

-interfaces List
+interfaces List and

-.
+Set.
 Let’s prepare some data for

 our examples.